nvisnjic/gsoc-application/ExampleNikoVisnjic/README.md

 Based on the source code by Jason Kridner for the BeagleBoard GSoC applicaiton.

-1. Install a cross compiler of choice
+1. Install an ARM cross-compiler
 2. Edit Makefile to use your ARM cross-compiler of choice , if you got arm-linux-gnueabi-gcc, you're already set.

-    make <- build for host with gcc make ARM=1 <- build for ARM with arm-linux-gnueabi-gcc
+    make <- build for Linux host with gcc; for local testing make ARM=1 <- build for ARM with arm-linux-gnueabi-gcc

 3. To test emulated, install qemu and run